About

 • At least one research-grade observation in New Hampshire

-• A maximum of 10 photos per observation
+• A minimum of 30 observations and 75 photos per species

 Versions